Facilities at Riordan Mansion State Historic Park

 Museum & Exhibits

-This Park is essentially a historic house museum.
+This park is essentially a historic house museum.
 The Visitor Center, formerly the family automotive garage, has introductory interpretive exhibits on the history of the Riordan Family, including a video.
-Personally guided 60-minute interpretive tours of the house, featuring information on Riordan family history, and Arts and Crafts style architecture and furnishings are given daily, on the top of the hour.
+Personally guided 60-minute interpretive tours of the house, featuring information on Riordan family history, and Arts and Crafts style architecture and furnishings are given, on the top of the hour.

 The West House has exhibits on Arts & Crafts, Native American pottery & baskets, photographic window panels, Lumber & Logging, and a model of historic Flagstaff.

-The Visitor Center maintains an interesting exhibit area, informative slide program, and a children's "touch table." and several brochures are available describing Flagstaff's cultural, natural and historic attractions.
+The Visitor Center maintains an interesting exhibit area, introductory video, and a children's "touch table." and several brochures are available describing Flagstaff's cultural, natural and historic attractions.

-This Park has a gift shop in the Visitor Center with beautiful coffee table books on the Arts and Crafts Movement, Flagstaff history and childrens' history books.
+This Park has a gift shop in the Visitor Center with beautiful coffee table books on the Arts and Crafts Movement, Flagstaff history, childrens' history books, and time period-style toys.
 Souvenir items such as T-shirts, lapel pins, and magnets are also available.

 Group: Day Use Areas

-The front courtyard of the mansion is available for weddings and quiet gatherings.
-See Weddings for details.
+Several areas on the grounds, including the front courtyard of the mansion, are available for weddings and other quiet gatherings.
+See Weddings/Events for details.
 The Visitor Center is available for group use in the evenings; contact the park for details.

 This park has modern, handicap accessible restrooms in the Visitor Center.